USAJOBS/help-center/how-to/account/documents/upload.md

 * Take your document to an office supply store (i.e. Staples, FedEx Office/Kinkos) and ask them to shrink the document size for you and save it to a disk or flash drive.
 Make sure you tell the office tech the document can’t exceed 3MB (3,072 KB).

 **Transcripts**

 Sometimes transcripts from an educational institution will have a security block that is flagged as a virus and makes the file very large—this prevents the file from being uploaded.
 If that happens, you need to print your transcript and scan it in to upload.
+[Learn more about transcripts](../../../../working-in-government/unique-hiring-paths/students/transcripts/).

+### Can I upload an encrypted file?
+No, you can't upload an encrypted file.

 ## Do all agencies accept uploaded documents?
 Not all agencies accept uploaded documents from USAJOBS.
 If the agency does not accept uploaded documents, you will skip this step during the USAJOBS application process.
 You may be asked to upload a document when you enter the agency application system.